SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 | `dot-syntax-swift3` | ➡️ `swift3` | |
 | `swift3` | ⚠️ `swift3` | Now integrates the recursive features of the previously named `dot-syntax-swift3` template |

-⚠️ The `images` subcommand from SwiftGen 4.x has been renamed `xcassets` in SwiftGen 5.0, so be sure to put those templates in a `xcassets` subfolder and not an `images` subfolder.
+⚠️ The `images` parser command from SwiftGen 4.x has been renamed `xcassets` in SwiftGen 5.0, so be sure to put those templates in a `xcassets` subfolder and not an `images` subfolder.

 ### Storyboards